emhamzahazeen/multipack/packages/multipack-utils/README.md

 To build and publish your packages you just need to run: `npm run publish:packages`

 This will run the build script and then publish your packages.
 It is currently set to publish each package individually so that their versions are independent.

+## Comands

+`npm run build:packages` - build all packages with `webpack` in `production` mode `npm run watch:packages` - start `webpack` in watch mode to rebuild packages in each change `npm run publish:packages` - publish all packages in package registry (npm, yarn ...)
+`npm run link:packages` - will installing all packages dependencies and linking any cross-dependencies in each package `npm run test:packages` - run `jest` tests in each package and colect coverage from all packages `npm run lint:packages` - lint all packages
+`npm run fix:packages` - lint and fix all packages `npm run clean:install:packages` - remove all `node_modules` directories from packages and reinstall dependecies in each package

 ## Contributing